 Our experience gives us extra insight into dance injuries, their immediate treatment and the recovery pathway from injury back to full dance performance.

 Pilates has been the strengthening exercise of choice for many dancers wanting to perform at their best for many years.
-The founder of Pilates was Joseph Pilates and he worked with the New York dancers and famous choreographers of his time so dance technique was incorporated into his exercises.
+The founder of Pilates was Joseph Pilates and he worked with the New York ballet dancers and famous choreographers of his time so dance technique was incorporated into his exercises.
+We have taken the principles of Pilates and merged it with the latest in sports physiotherapy and dance physiotherapy to bring you a client specific exercise system which we now call CETIR ( Clinical Exercise Therapy and Integrated Rehabilitation).
 We can design you an individualised programme for performance enhancement or to rehabilitate you fully from injury.

 Our dance physiotherapy team

-Jenny Birckel- started working with QDSE in 1990 and performed pre- entry assessments and treatments for over 15 years.
+Jenny Birckel- (APA Sports Physiotherapist) started working with QDSE in 1990 and has performed pre-entry assessments and treatments for over 26 years.
 She also had a clinic in the Australian Dance Performance Institute where assessments and treating dancers was a regular event.

 Lyndon Evans danced and went on to study dance at QUT before he decided that physiotherapy would be his career choice.

-Belinda Burton juggles being a physiotherapist with still being actively involved in Musical theatre with recent performances in Les Miserable and now gearing up for her next big role (TBA).
+Belinda Burton juggles being a physiotherapist with still being actively involved in Musical theatre with recent performances in Les Miserables and now gearing up for her next big role in Wicked.

-Jo Kaigin has many years of experience treating and assessing sports and dance injuries.
+Jo Kaighin has many years of experience treating and assessing sports and dance injuries.